adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

  dependencies with `aem-sdk-api` dependencies.

 #### Things that would need to be handled manually :
-* conflicts arising during moving content to new packages.
+* Conflicts arising during moving content to new packages.
-* missing version info in core bundles will be reported; the version will also need to be added in the dependency section in the `all/pom.xml`.
+* Missing version info in core bundles will be reported; the version will also need to be added in the dependency section in the `all/pom.xml`.
-* core bundles (and their pom files) will need to be adjusted according AEM as a Cloud Service specifications.
+* For core bundles, changes like updating them to use the BND plugin (rather than the old Felix pluigin), translating the Felix bundler directives to BND directives need to be done manually.
 * 3rd party dependency bundles will be reported, their jar files need to be placed in the `nonadobedependencies` directory which will serve as a local repository.